raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 Have you added a block to `play sound`{:class="block3sound"} when the sprite is clicked?
 If you have copied code from another sprite, you will need to add the sound to this sprite from the **Sounds** tab.
 Check the volume on your computer and make sure that you have not lowered the volume with code — try `set volume to`{:class="block3sound"}`100`.

 --- /collapse ---

+--- /task ---

+Once you have created the code and interactions for your book, we now need to fabricate the pages!

+--- save ---